 growpart /dev/vdb 1

-Without arguments, the maximum available space will be added to the partition by default.
-If you want to adjust this, use the argument:'-D [SIZE IN BLOCKS]':
+By default, the maximum available space will be added to the partition.
+If you want to adjust this, use the argument '-D [SIZE IN BLOCKS]' after 'xfs_growfs', for example:

 xfs_growfs -D [SIZE IN BLOCKS] /mnt/bigstorage

-You can request information about the available blocks using the command:
+You can get more information about the available blocks with the command:

 xfs_info /mnt/bigstorage